Kelly Ripa Shares Look-Alike Pics Of Mark Consuelos And His Dad

 On the left is her handsome father-in-law in a photo from 1966, five years before Mark was born to Saul and Camilla Consuelos in March 1971.
 On the right is Mark in a current photo taken during a broadcast of Live on Monday, April 20.

 Much ado is always made by fans of both Mark and Kelly that their son Michael is the spitting image of his father.
-It appears the apple doesn’t fall from the tree according to Kelly’s caption.
+It appears the apple doesn’t fall from the tree, according to Kelly’s caption.

 Saul sports the same neatly coiffed hair as his son, albeit a little fuller as that was the style in the late 1960s.
 It is also parted on the same side.
 Father and son have the same face and eyebrow shape, as well as sharing deep similarities in the structures of their eyes and noses.